-The TCMT took data with one of its 16 layers during February 2006 in a hadron beam at FNAL, using 120 GeV protons and 16 GeV pions.
+The TCMT took data with one of its 16 layers during Feb 2006 in a hadron beam at FNAL, using 120 GeV protons and 16 GeV pions.
 This was again a technical commissioning run and around 1M events were collected.
 The run has now ended as the beam line has shutdown for several months.
 The TCMT may take further data before being shipped to CERN later in the year.

-In July 2006, the ECAL, AHCAL and TCMT will move to CERN for tests in the North

-Area H6 beam line.
-This will start with ECAL-only electron beams and AHCAL-only hadron beams up to around 100 GeV during July and August, respectively.
-Combined tests of all three systems in hadron beams will then take place in October.
+In July 2006, the ECAL, AHCAL and TCMT will move to CERN for tests in the North Area beam lines.
+This will start with ECAL-only electron beams up to 200 GeV and then combined tests of all three systems in the hadron beams will start in September and continue intermittently until November.
 The aim is to collect around 100M events with a large variety of energies, types and angles of incidence.

 Early in 2007, the ECAL and TCMT will move to FNAL to take hadron beam data with the DHCAL.
-The AHCAL will also be moved to take some runs in order to cross check the results against the CERN beam data.
+The AHCAL may also be moved to take some runs in order to cross check the results against the CERN beam data.
 These tests are expected to continue throughout 2007 and it is hoped that another data sample of a similar or larger size will result.